mariyatom/Tic-Tac-Toe-Game/README.md

 - Figure out which symbol to put inside the cell (X or O based on the naughtsTurn Boolean)

-    This could be a great time to practice using the [Ternary Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) if you're feeling adventurous, but an `if else` statement will work just as well.
+    This could be a great time to practise using the [Ternary Operator](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) if you're feeling adventurous, but an `if else` statement will work just as well.

 - Put the symbol inside the cell (by using .innerHTML again)

     Once you've figured out which symbol (X or O) to put inside the cell (and which cell to put it into), putting it in there is straightforward using .innerHTML.

-- Check to see if the player won with that move (probably using a new function, like checkForWin() which i'll need to write later)
+- Check to see if the player won with that move (probably using a new function, like checkForWin() which I'll need to write later)

     You could create a stub `checkForWin()` function with nothing inside it for the time being, making the real function is the next step.

-- Switch which players turn it is (using the naughtsTurn boolean again)
+- Switch which player's turn it is (using the naughtsTurn boolean again)

     Refer back to the `!=` boolean pro-tip from earlier.

-- Update the text at the top of the page saying whos turn it is now
+- Update the text at the top of the page saying whose turn it is now

-    Refer back to how we updated HTML text in the Javascript Cafe challenge from sprint 3.
+    Refer back to how we updated HTML text in the JavaScript Cafe challenge from Sprint 3.

 Once you've worked through those bullet points, you should now be able to play Tic-Tac-Toe!
 However, there's no winning yet.
-You can just put the Xs and Os into the cells anywhere you want.
+You can just put the X's and O's into the cells anywhere you want.
 Now it's time for the hardest part!
 You need to write an algorithm that looks through the array of cells and tries to find three in a row.
 Let's do it.

 ## The checkForWin(symb) function